ExpiredPopsicle/Ninkasi/README.md

 ---

 1. Why the hell would I use this instead of Lua?
-  * You probably shouldn't, but because you asked...
-    - No stupid one-based indexing.
-    - Superior semicolons and curly braces instead of blocks that end in weird ways depending on what started them.
-    - The ability to (relatively) trivially serialize and deserialize the entire VM state.
-(TODO)
-    - Easy sandboxing and hosting-application-defined memory usage limits.
+  * You probably shouldn't, but because you asked: No stupid one-based indexing.
+Superior semicolons and curly braces instead of blocks that end in weird ways depending on what started them.
+The ability to (relatively) trivially serialize and deserialize the entire VM state.
+(TODO) Easy sandboxing and hosting-application-defined memory usage limits.

 2. Why did you make this when so many other better languages exist?
   * Seemed like a good idea at the time.
 May have also been a bit